cesar1884/NLP_reviews_TripAdvisor/README.md

 ![image](https://github.com/cesar1884/NLP_reviews_TripAdvisor/assets/94693373/a0f0fda3-a353-48f1-80e6-81d5afdee8cb)

 This project explores TripAdvisor reviews with a focus on predicting ratings from review text utilizing Machine Learning (ML) and Deep Learning (DL) techniques.
-Beyond rating prediction, the analysis aims to unearth the factors that contribute to a hotel's appeal or lack thereof.
+Beyond rating prediction, the analysis aims to reveal the factors that contribute to a hotel's appeal or lack thereof.
 By examining prevalent topics in reviews, the intention is to offer actionable insights to hotels and platforms like booking.com on areas for improvement to elevate the customer experience.

 ## Installation